A quick guide to the machinability of aluminium alloys

 You need to keep an eye on some basic points to achieve your machining cost and quality targets.

 You can view this issue in the same way as a restaurant chef does when preparing a meal: The raw material matters.
-With aluminium, having the right material will improve machinability and thereby the final product.
+With aluminium, choosing the right alloy and temper improves machinability, and thereby the final product.

 In general, machining aluminium profiles is relatively inexpensive.
 I’m talking about processes such as sawing, turning, drilling, milling, threading and punching.
 One reason is that tool costs tend to be competitive due to low tool wear as a result of low specific cutting force.
 The cutting force in Al is only about a 1/3 of that with steel.
 In addition, the cutting speeds attainable with aluminium are much higher than for steel, thus leading to less-expensive machining compared to steel.